Quality Control of mRNA/LNP Products

 mRNA Products as ATMP and as Vaccine - Same Technology but Different Requirements

-Dr Sabina Hauck, dequra pharma consult hauck
+Dr Sabine Hauck, dequra pharma consult hauck

 • Requirements of Pharm.
 Eur. general monograph 3186 for mRNA/LNPs